mgvdev/eventbridgeschema-to-typescript/README.md

 ## CLI Arguments

-- registry-name (-r) : The name of your registry
+- registry-name (-r): the name of your registry
-- schema-name (-n) : The schemas name, you can pass multiple
+- schema-name (-n): the name of the schema(s), multiple names can be passed
-- path (-p) : path of where you want generate the typescript interface (default `./src/generated`)
+- path (-p): the path to generate the TypeScript interface (default is ./src/generated)

 ## Run Locally